 Nonetheless, we’re convinced that drinking green tea – be it before bed, after waking up or throughout the day – is a great idea in almost any case*, and will definitely do more good than harm.

-* When you suffer from iron deficiency, anaemia or some form of sensitivity to caffeine, or as a breastfeeding mother, drinking green tea daily probably isn’t the best idea.
+* When you suffer from iron deficiency, anemia or some form of sensitivity to caffeine, or as a breastfeeding mother, drinking green tea daily probably isn’t the best idea.
 If these terms don’t apply to you, but you’re still uncertain about taking up this habit, visit a doctor before doing so.